 The Age of Majority

 Typically, the minor gains full legal access to his custodial account once he reaches the age of majority – usually between ages 18 and 21.
-After that, he’s free to do with the money what he will.
-A joint account does not become the property of the minor once he reaches adulthood; it remains jointly held until the account owners change the account or close it down.
+After that, they are free to do with the money what they will.
+A joint account does not become the property of the minor once they reaches adulthood; it remains jointly held until the account owners change the account or close it down.

 The income from the minor’s account is taxed to the minor.
 The child’s guardian may have to file federal and state tax returns for the child if the amount of interest earned on the account exceeds Internal Revenue Service limits.
 Under the new 2018 IRS "kiddie tax" rules, any investment income above $2,100 is taxed at the parent’s tax rate.
 The top rate is 39.6 percent for interest dividends.